 Mitochondrial disorders may be undetected with nuclear gene sequencing alone.
 Combining nuclear and mitochondrial DNA testing is a powerful tool for patients with clearly genetic presentations for which nuclear DNA testing would otherwise be negative.

-- We have added the entire mitochondrial genome to 30 of our panels
+- We have added the entire mitochondrial genome to more than 30 of our panels

 - The mitochondrial genome is also available as its own test for patients with findings indicating mitochondrial disease or with previous negative nuclear DNA sequencing results.

 - Any individual mtDNA genes or the entire mitochondrial genome can be added to any panel at no additional cost (see Customization of Diagnostic Panels).

 - Our high-quality mtDNA testing includes both sequencing and copy number variant analysis for all the 37 mtDNA genes.